eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.2.2 Attestation presentation flows

-This Section defines four distinct communication flows between a Wallet Instance and a Relying Party, guiding the implementation of the presentation interface:
+This section defines four distinct communication flows between a Wallet Instance and a Relying Party, guiding the implementation of the presentation interface: